AwrelH/unitsConverter/README.md

 ### GitHub Pages

-The project was created on github, by first forking the Code Institute template and since it's a python project, github does not manage to have it deployed in its pages.
+The project was created on Github, by first forking the Code Institute template and since it's a python project, Github does not manage to have it deployed in its pages.

 ### Heroku